 Safe flotation devices

-Safety experts say parents should use flotation devices that can be secured and aren't inflatable, such as a safety life vest that zips or straps on.
-They urge parents to not buy a larger size with the idea their child will grow into it — a vest must fit snugly to work properly.
+Safety experts say parents should use US Coast Guard Approved flotation devices in both pools and large bodies of water.
+They also urge parents to not buy a larger size with the idea their child will grow into it — a vest must fit snugly to work properly.

 Although US Coast Guard Approved flotation devices have been tested and meet the requirements of safety standards, UL says that the same cautions should apply while your child is in the water.
 Even with a real life jacket that has a UL mark on it, you still want to be there supervising.
 You should never leave a child unattended.
 A parent should never be beyond arm's reach of an infant or small child using a flotation device, even a life jacket.